davidgarber/DoomBox/README.md

 ### Description ###

-This is the latest incarnation of the multi-week project to create a profile of projects that demonstrates the skills I have learned at Epicodus.
+This is DoomBox.
+Subscribe and Survive.

 ### Ruby version ###

 This was built on:
-  Ruby 2.2.0p0
-  Rails 4.2.3
+  Ruby 2.2.0p0  and  Rails 4.2.3

 ### Setup ###